Proximify/publication-fetcher/README.md

 - [Table of contents](docs/toc.md)

 ## Getting Started
-publications-importer both offers an API and a CLI to import publications.
+publication-importer both offers an API and a CLI to import publications.

 ## Installation